newebtime/jbuilder-cli/README.md

 - Do some check and validation (package name, paths)
 - Add message during the Install (e.g. "Downloading Joomla, etc")
-- Create the command to create a new FOF component, we will need fofcli in some points
-	- Create the tree using fofcli
-	- Create component.xml and admin/fof.xml (MagicFactory)
-	- Maybe create the admin/access.xml and admin/config.xml
-	- Create the admin/component.php and site/component.php
-	- Automatic install in the Joomla demo
-	- Update the pkg_name
 - Create the command to link to fofcli command